gaultier/blog/a_million_ways_to_data_race_in_go.md

 This may affect performance negatively since some resources will not be shared anymore.

 Additionally, in some situations, this is not so easy because `http.Client` does not offer a `Clone()` method (a recurring issue in Go as we'll see).
 For example, a Go test may start a `httptest.Server` and then call `.Client()` on this server to obtain a pre-configured HTTP client for this server.
-Then, there is no easy way to duplicate this client to use from two different tests running in parallel.
+Then, there is no easy way to duplicate this client to use it from two different tests running in parallel.

 Again here, I would not blame the original developer.
 In my view, the docs for `http.Client` are misleading and should mention that not every single operation is concurrency safe.
 Perhaps with the wording: 'once a http.Client is constructed, performing a HTTP request is concurrency safe, provided that the http.Client fields are not modified concurrently'.
-Which is less catchy than 'Clients are safe for concurrent use' ;)
+Which is less catchy than 'Clients are safe for concurrent use', period.

 ## Improper use of mutex